nih-cfde/published-documentation/docs/about/portalguide.md

 *   **I**nteroperable – Integrating with standardized terms defined by collaborators, consortium, and communities.
 *   **R**eusable – Supporting dynamic model evolution so the presented data accurately represents the current structure and state of knowledge within an investigation.

-To support these principals, the dashboard and data browser within the portal emphasize well-defined metadata and data models, use controlled vocabularies and ontologies, allow others to reproduce experiments, etc.
+To support these principles, the dashboard and data browser within the portal emphasize well-defined metadata and data models, use controlled vocabularies and ontologies, allow others to reproduce experiments, etc.

 ### Login